dainiusjocas/academic-www/content/en/docs/page-builder.md

 #   1: Netlify (requires that the site is hosted by Netlify)
 #   2: formspree.io
 email_form = 2

+# Form success message path for Netlify https://docs.netlify.com/forms/setup/#success-messages
+# The path must be relative to the site root, starting with a /
+success_message = ""
 ```

 ### Contact links